Russian TCS Group's Oleg Tinkov to settle with US IRS as the bank's stock soars

 The capitalisation of TCS recently topped $20bn, and despite tripling in value in the last two years, analysts continue to see a "decent upside" in the shares of TCS Group.

-The bank toyed with a tie up with Russian internet giant Yandex, which is on the hunt for a banking solution for its burgeoning e-commerce business but TCS quickly shrugged off the failed $5.5bn deal last year.
-At the time the deal was announced Tinkov billed it as a “merger” whereas Yandex said it was a “take over.”
+The bank toyed with a tie-up with Russian internet giant Yandex, which is on the hunt for a banking solution for its burgeoning e-commerce business, but TCS quickly shrugged off the failed $5.5bn deal last year.
+At the time the deal was announced Tinkov billed it as a “merger”, whereas Yandex said it was a “takeover.”

-In the meantime the bank is also in the process of transformation, building a lifestyle bank that not only takes care of your money, but also provides a plethora of services via its online app.
+In the meantime, the bank is also in the process of transformation, building a lifestyle bank that not only takes care of your money, but also provides a plethora of services via its online app.
 In 2021 TCS revealed its 2023 strategy, with a focus on further customer growth cross-sell, and a deep dive into technology, targeting $1bn profit and 30% ROE by 2023, which was welcomed by both institutional and retail investors.

 TCS is also targeting a strong trend of retail investors flocking to the equity market in Russia, and has most recently unveiled its sustainability agenda.
 Tinkoff Investment, its stocks app, is the market leader in Russia’s ongoing retail equity investment revolution.